terracotta-education/terracotta/README.md

     mvn install -DskipTests=true

+to skip the yarn build, -Dskip.yarn can be used

 Quick Run
 ---------
 You can run the app in place to try it out without having to install and deploy a servlet container.